getgrav/grav-learn/pages/06.forms/01.blueprints/01.reference-fields-available/docs.md

 ### The Array Field

-The `array` field type is used to show a simple list of key - values objects.
+The `array` field type is used to create a simple list of key - values objects.

 Example: